Colors That Go With Sage Green — 10 Calming and Restorative Pairings Designers Swear By

 (Image credit: Kensington Leverne.
 Design: Daniel Hopwood)

-'Sage green is an earthy soothing tone that aids in the feeling of calm, in turn, promoting a relaxing environment that oozes a sense of tranquility and softness within a space,' says Chole.
+'Sage green is an earthy soothing tone that aids in the feeling of calm, promoting a relaxing environment that oozes a sense of tranquility and softness within a space,' says Chole.
 'Perhaps more than ever, we desire to enhance our sense of well-being through biophilic design and sage green is undoubtedly a tone that works well to achieve this.
 Colors inspired by nature team up beautifully with sage green, for example, deep greens, browns, and blues.'

 With strong ties to nature, sage green mirrors the newfound enthusiasm people have for greenery in their homes.
 Greenery and houseplants are everywhere.
 Everything has a very natural and slightly seventies vibe at the moment and painting your kitchen green just seems to confirm that love for natural things, in particular living greenery.